hilen/TSWeChat/README.md

 Resources| Resources.
 Such as `Assets.xcassets`, `Media.xcassets`, `JSON files`, `media files`, `plist files` and etc.
 Vendor| To deposit the third party liabraries that cannot be installed by `Cocoapods`.
-Supporting Files| To deposit the original files Script| APNs script, export IPA file script and etc.
+Supporting Files| To deposit the original files Scripts| APNs script, export IPA file script and etc.
 Sketch| To deposit the original Sketch files.
 All the recourses in the project are come from the WeChat IPA folder, but some images I can't find.
 So I decided to do it myself.
 Yeah, I love design, sometimes coder become a designer is feeling good.
 XD